 Oliver Boyett.

-Oliver trained at Hereford College of Technology, finishing in 2003.
-Excepted to be Britain's flagship Blacksmithing course.
-Additionally, he took up a five-year apprenticeship with Master Blacksmith Don Barker, a fellow of the Worshipful Company of Blacksmiths and silver medal holder.
+Oliver started his training at Hereford College of Technology, Britain’s flagship blacksmithing course.
+He then took up a five-year apprenticeship with Master Blacksmith Don Barker - a fellow of the Worshipful Company of Blacksmiths and silver medal holder.
 Having finished his training, Oliver migrated around the UK, working with many blacksmiths and artistic metalworkers.
-During this time, having the pleasure of working on high-profile projects, including the Palace of Westminster and ironwork for a prize winning garden at The Chelsea Flower Show.
-Oliver has recently worked overseas with highly skilled smiths and artistic fabricators in Australia and South Africa.
+During this time, he had the pleasure of working on several high-profile projects including the Palace of Westminster, and on ironwork for a gold prize winning garden at The Chelsea Flower Show.
+He then ventured overseas to work with highly skilled smiths and artistic fabricators in Australia, France and South Africa.

-As well as working for skilled smiths across many continents on long and short term contracts, Oliver has also founded O&Co Blacksmiths, an artistic metalworking and design company that strives to produce forged and decorative metalwork to the highest of standards.
-O&Co will always be Oliver's main focus and now with our growing client base, we are able to keep expanding and we're always looking forward to the next big project.
+O&Co will always be Oliver's main focus and now with our growing client base, we are able to keep expanding and we're always looking forward to the next project.